How academic advising works

 Aligning with ABET Accreditation standards, academic advising in the Norm Asbjornson College of Engineering follows a decentralized, split-shared services model.
 This model combines the expertise of faculty advisors and academic coordinators in each NACOE department to both connect students to their industry and guide them through the specific coursework for their declared major.
 This strategic approach also facilitates student relationships with their major department through:

 - encouraging student engagement between students and their home department;

 - supporting identity development as an engineering or computer science student;

 - cultivating professional development skills through student activities; and

 - facilitating academic progression through major through COE staff and faculty advising.

-Click on your home department below to connect with student success resources provided by COE faculty and staff.
+Click on your home department below to connect with student success resources provided by NACOE faculty and staff.

-Remember, the College of Engineering has a group of students available to help orient you to your college.
-Our COE Peer Academic Leaders (ePALs) are accessible through D2L, email, and at their "Pop-up Stations" in the Engineering Complex.
+Remember, the Norm Asbjornson College of Engineering has a group of students available to help orient you to your college.
+Our NACOE Peer Academic Leaders (ePALs) are accessible through office hours, email, organized events, and at their "Pop-up Stations" in the Engineering Complex.
 Click here for information about this year's ePALs and how to contact them.

 Questions about how the academic advising process works?
 Contact Jennifer Clark in the NACOE Dean's Office: firstname.lastname@example.org, (406) 994-2272, Roberts Hall 214.